 In this notebook, experimental plotting methods of pyscal is illustrated.
 The plotting functionality works only through jupyter notebooks or jupyter lab.
 It depends on ipywidgets and plotly to render the output.
-There is some extra configuration that needs to be done which can be found here.
+There is some extra configuration that needs to be done which is mentioned below: